perrie-py/perrie-py/README.md

 ## Hi there, I'm Perrie 👋

-I'm a computational linguistics enthusiast starting an MSc in Computational and Corpus Lingusitics at the University of Manchester in September 2026.
+I'm a computational linguistics enthusiast starting an MSc in Computational and Corpus Linguistics at the University of Manchester in September 2026.

-I have a strong interst in AI, particularly how it intersects with applied linguistics.
+I have a strong interest in AI, particularly how it intersects with applied linguistics.
 My focus is on NLP, LLMs and text data processing.
 I would love to work investigating how LLMs are built, what they get right and where they still fall short linguistically.

 ## What am I currently working on?
 - Building skills in Python, working with libraries NLTK, spaCy and pandas